dziegler/django-cachebot/README.rst

 ``CACHE_PREFIX``  default: ''

 Suppose you have a development and production server sharing the same memcached server.
 Normally this is a bad idea because each server might be overwriting the other server's cache keys.
 If you add ``CACHE_PREFIX`` to your settings, all cache keys will have that prefix appended to them so you can avoid this problem.

 Caveats (Important!)
 ********************

-1. Django-cachebot only works with Django 1.1.1.
+1. django-cachebot only works with Django 1.1.1.
 It's possible that it could work on other versions with some minor tweaking, but I haven't tested it.

 2. Symmetric ManyToMany fields will break.
 Sorry, I'm working on it.
 If you have a model that uses one of these and you're using CacheBotManager as the default manager, you should fall back to the regular Django manager like so::